fly9sky/fly9sky.github.io/_posts/2023-01-03-TVBoxsAndOpenwrt.md

 ### Root Android 9.0 via KingoRoot

-#### Root Android 9.0 via KingoRoot Android App
+#### Android App

-Step 1.
+> Step 1.
 Download the KingoRoot Apk file from the button given below:

-Download Kingo Root Apk
-Step 2.
+> Step 2.
 Locate the downloaded file on your Android 10 smartphone and install the apk.

-Step 3.
+> Step 3.
 If you get “Install Blocked” message, follow these few steps:

 Open Settings.
 Go to Security and then to Unknown sources and enable it.